caristopmer/whats-next-api/README.md

-# What's Next?
+# Unstuck (previously What's Next?)

 ### An app for simple reflection & self-care

 Everyone has had that moment of inertia, when life has dealt you a hand and you're not sure which card to play.
 Maybe you're in bed, staring at the ceiling.
 Maybe you just moved to a new city, and leaving your apartment feels like too much just yet.
 Or maybe life is great, and you want to celebrate somehow.

-The What's Next?
-API transforms the power of [Emoj](https://medium.com/@dannyfreed/today-im-launching-emoj-an-api-that-can-interpret-emotion-from-a-text-based-conversation-6b2ea3fa98b) to analyze your emotional state and chooses an array of small, manageable, low-stakes activities that might make your day a little brighter, or start you on the right direction for what comes after.
+The Unstuck API transforms the power of [Emoj](https://medium.com/@dannyfreed/today-im-launching-emoj-an-api-that-can-interpret-emotion-from-a-text-based-conversation-6b2ea3fa98b) to analyze your emotional state and chooses an array of small, manageable, low-stakes activities that might make your day a little brighter, or start you on the right direction for what comes after.

 Future steps include adding user registration for tracking emotional state over time.